codybartfast/ccfile/ReadMe.md

 Symbolic Links
 --------------

-The file's FullName is used as a key for synchronizing access.
-It should work correctly across different instances of `CCFile` that access the same file even if they are created with different relative paths or with different casing.
+The file's FullName is used as the key for synchronizing access it.
+This should work correctly across different instances of `CCFile` that access the same file even if they are created with different relative paths or with different casing.
-However if a file is accessible though a symbolic link then synchronization may not work as expected if different instancs of `CCFile` use the symbilic link inconsistantly.
-E.g. if `CCFile`s are instantiated with `/apple/banana/cherry/thefile.txt` and `/apple/sldir/thefile.txt` then access will not be synchronized.
-The file should not be corrupted because writes demand exlcusive access, but file access exceptions may be thrown.
+However if a file is accessible though a symbolic link then synchronization may not work as expected if different instances of `CCFile` use the symbilic link inconsistantly.
+E.g. if `CCFile`s are instantiated with `/apple/banana/cherry/thefile.txt` and `/apple/sldir/thefile.txt` then access to `thefile.txt` will not be thread-safe.

 &nbsp;